Aladin147/ZinApp/docs/TECHNICAL_DEBT_RESOLUTION_PLAN.md

 4. **Directory Structure**: Number of duplicate directories and files
 5. **Test Coverage**: Percentage of code covered by tests

-## Conclusion
+## Conclusion (Completed)

-By following this plan, we will systematically address the technical debt in the ZinApp V2 codebase, resulting in a clean, maintainable, and professional codebase that meets the standards expected of a million-dollar startup.
-Regular updates to this document will track our progress and ensure we stay on course.
+This technical debt resolution plan has been successfully executed through Phases 1-7.
+The ZinApp V2 codebase has been significantly refactored, addressing critical errors, standardizing the directory structure, completing the migration to Riverpod, modernizing API usage, improving performance, and updating documentation.
+The result is a cleaner, more maintainable, and robust foundation for future development, meeting the goal of establishing a professional codebase.
+Refer to the `docs/journal/` entries for detailed progress logs of each phase.